WE ARE RUNNING OUT OF ANTIBIOTICS.

 The Center for Disease Control (CDC) considers antibiotic-resistant bacteria “a global threat” and “one of the biggest public health challenges of our time”.
-According to the CDC, at least 2 million people in the U.S. become infected with antibiotic-resistant bacteria each year, resulting in at least 23,000 deaths.
-How did this happen?
-What can we do?
+According to the CDC, at least 2 million people in the U.S. become infected with drug-resistant bacteria each year, resulting in at least 23,000 deaths.

 What are Antibiotics and How Do They Work?

 Prior to the discovery of antibiotics and the advent of the antibiotic age, it was not uncommon for people to die from diseases caused by bacteria.
 People died from strep throat, scarlet fever, pneumonia, wound infections, tetanus, gangrene, bacterial meningitis, tuberculosis, whooping cough…you get the picture.

 In 1928, Alexander Fleming left for vacation without tidying up his lab space.
 When he returned two weeks later, he noticed that some of the petri dishes on which he had been growing bacteria had become contaminated by mold.
 To his amazement, the area surrounding the mold was free of bacterial growth—as if the mold had produced something that inhibited bacteria from growing.

 Not all antibiotics work alike.
-Different classes of antibiotics target different aspects of bacterial growth.
-Some antibiotics target the synthesis of bacterial cell walls, causing bacterial cells to lyse.
-Other antibiotics specifically disable the ribosomes found only in bacteria.
+Different classes of drugs target different aspects of bacterial growth.
+Some target the synthesis of bacterial cell walls, causing bacterial cells to lyse.
+Others specifically disable the ribosomes found only in bacteria.
 Still others prevent bacterial DNA replication, transcription, or metabolite synthesis.

 The following table summarizes how different classes of antibiotics work to kill or disable bacteria.

 Ultimately, all antibiotic resistance is due to genetic changes in the bacteria.
 Mutations in bacterial DNA lead to changes in the targets of the antibiotics, rendering the bacteria impervious to the action of the drugs.
 DNA mutations in bacteria are not uncommon and happen randomly.
 However, the increased use of antibiotics give bacteria containing mutations leading to antibiotic resistance a selective advantage.
 These antibiotic resistant bacteria can easily grow and thrive, even in the presence of the drug.

 When bacteria grow and divide, several mechanisms exist through which genetic information can be exchanged between bacteria.
-This transfer of genetic information, called horizontal transfer, can quickly allow the genes for antibiotic resistance to spread from one bacterium to another.
+This transfer of genetic information, called horizontal transfer, can quickly allow the genes for resistance to spread from one bacterium to another.
 Some of these mechanisms even allow the exchange of genetic information between bacteria of completely unrelated species.
-Therefore, antibiotic resistance can quickly spread from one bacterial species to another, especially within environments where multiple species of bacteria can be found (such as hospitals).
+Therefore, drug resistance can quickly spread from one bacterial species to another, especially within environments where multiple species of bacteria can be found (such as hospitals).

 Humans contain an incredible number of bacteria at any given time, collectively termed our microbiome.
 These microbes live in symbiosis with us, and changes to our microbiome have been shown to have negative effects on our health.
 The bacteria of our microbiome help us in many ways, including preventing colonization by pathogenic organisms, aiding in the digestion of our food, and producing vitamins and other factors.
 Each time we take a course of antibiotics, the bacteria of our microbiome are adversely affected too.
-This is one more reason to limit the use of antibiotics.
+This is one more reason to limit the use of these drugs.

 What Can be Done?